selfsame/pdfn/readme.md

   :body)
 ```
 The vector binding uses meta data to define predicates.
 Destructuring is not supported.

   * Meta tags only support ```^symbol```, ```^:keyword```, and ```^{:map :literals}```.
   * _Note: ```^:keyword``` is notation for ```{:keyword true}``` but pdf interperates ( ```{foo true}``` ) meta as ```foo``` in the vector binding._
-  *

 An optional map of `{arg predicate}` can follow the vector binding, as long as it is not the last form.

    * allows most forms for predicates (**excepting** `#()` `(fn [])`)
    * merges onto meta predicates.

-by default, every `pdf` macro compiles the current code. `:defer-compile` configures this.
+by default, every `pdf` emits compiled code.

 ## compile!
 ```clj